CapritaAndrei/CompanyClassifier4.0/README.md

 - **Production deployment**: Automated pipeline ready for use
 - **Scalability consideration**: Clear understanding of limitations and future needs
 - **Business context integration**: Goes beyond pure ML to understand domain

----

-## 🎤 **Interview Talking Points**

-### "Tell me about a challenging project"
-*"I spent 3 months building an insurance company classifier, going through 4 complete iterations.
-Each version taught me something crucial - from the importance of validation in Version 2, to leveraging existing solutions in Version 3, to building production-ready systems in Version 4."*

-### "How do you handle failures?"
-*"Version 1 was a complete architectural failure - 500 lines in one file, no validation, unmaintainable.
-But it taught me that working code isn't enough; you need code you can iterate on.
-Each failure became a learning opportunity that made the next version better."*

-### "Walk me through your problem-solving approach"
-*"I start simple and evolve.
-Version 1 was naive semantic similarity.
-When I realized I had no way to validate results, Version 2 added human-in-the-loop labeling.
-When that didn't scale, Version 3 leveraged existing NAICS data.
-Version 4 combined multiple strategies into a production pipeline."*

-### "How do you ensure quality in ML projects?"
-*"External validation is crucial.
-I can't just rely on internal metrics.
-Version 2 used manual labeling for ground truth.
-Version 4 uses automated heatmap verification - frequency filtering and sector consistency checks to remove noisy assignments.
-The result dropped from 99% to 97% coverage, but much higher quality."*

-### "Tell me about a time you had to scale a solution"
-*"The manual labeling in Version 2 worked great for 20 labels but wouldn't scale to 220.
-That's when I reframed the problem - instead of trying to map insurance labels to NAICS codes, I used NAICS prediction to generate training data.
-This unlocked 11,646 training examples across 47 labels automatically."*

----

 **This journey from prototype to production demonstrates the iterative problem-solving, technical depth, and production thinking that makes for a strong engineering story.** 🚀